customd/eloquent-model-encrypt/docs/UserKeyExample.md

 }
 ```

-As you can see it hooks into the creating event on the user model to add the users keypair and encrypt it with the password, aswell as the updating password (shown below is the action)
+As you can see it hooks into the creating event on the user model to add the users keypair and encrypt it with the password, as well as the updating password (shown below is the action).

 ```php
 <?php